Prajwalstha/Jr.-UI-UX-Designer/README.md

-## Skill Assessment Tasks for UI/UX Designer
+## Skill Assessment Tasks for  Jr. UI/UX Designer

 We are always open to creative people who thinks out of the box.